pridkett/patrick.wagstrom.net/content/resume/index.md

                             <li title="achievements">
                                 <ul>
                                     <li>Architect and overall lead for the Capital One Card Machine Learning Platform  - a platform for scalable and personalized real-time reinforcement machine learning models on top of Kubernetes, gRPC, and AWS inside a regulated industry.</li>
-                                    <li>Lead a distributed team of data scientists, data engineers, and product managers to deliver our platform in a complex enterprise environment.</li>
+                                    <li>Led a distributed team of data scientists (12), data engineers (22), and product managers (3) to deliver our platform in a complex cloud-based enterprise environment.</li>
                                     <li>Led a distributed team to build robust machine learning models that incorporate both unstructured text and structured analytical data to identify customer issues in a large corpus of customer communication.</li>
-                                    <li>Manage, grow, and nurture a team of data scientists across multiple locations and states.</li>
+                                    <li>Managed, grew, and nurtured a team of 18 data scientists across four states.</li>
                                     <li>Built out an academic research partnership with universities to explore implications of fairness in artificial intelligence.</li>
+                                    <li>Conducted more than 200 interviews of data scientists, data engineers, and product managers to help grow Card Machine Learning from 33 to 168 people and Capital One's New York Card team from 8 to nearly 200.</li>
                                 </ul>
                             </li>
                         </ul>